- What Is It

 Tests that are commonly performed by the physician to diagnose throat cancer are:

-- A biopsy involves the removal of tissue to look for any cancerous cells.
+- Biopsy involves the removal of tissue to look for any cancerous cells.

 - Imaging tests such as computed tomography (CT) scan, magnetic resonance imaging (MRI), barium swallow or positron emission tomography (PET) can help in diagnosing throat cancer.